 What is Corporate Structure?

 Corporate structure refers to the organization of different departments or business units within a company.
-Depending on a company’s goals and the industry which it operates in, corporate structure can differ significantly between companies.
-Each of the departments usually performs a specialized function while constantly collaborating with each other to achieve the corporate goals and values.
+Depending on a company’s goals and the industry in which it operates, corporate structure can differ significantly between companies.
+Each of the departments usually performs a specialized function while constantly collaborating with each other to achieve corporate goals and values.

 Departments in a company include Human Resource, IT, Accounting and Finance, Marketing, Research and Development (R&D), and Production.
 Some product-based or project-based companies may divide up business units by addressing a single product or project as a department.

 There are four general types of organizational structure that are widely used by businesses all around the world:

 1. Functional Structure

 Under this structure, employees are grouped into the same departments based on similarity in their skill sets, tasks, and accountabilities.
 This allows for effective communications between people within a department and thus leads to an efficient decision-making process.
 Companies with departments such as IT and Accounting are good examples of a functional structure.